clearthink-ai/journey-techdocs/README.md

 # journey-techdocs
 # Journey Platform: Technical Components & Documentation

-This repository contains the source code and developer-facing documentation for the reusable components that power the **ClearThink-AI Journey system**.
+This repository contains the  developer-facing documentation for reusable components that power the **ClearThink-AI Journey system**.
 It serves as the "engine room" for the platform's interactive features and is intended for the engineering team.

-The user-facing documentation and authoring guides for content creators can be found in the `Journey Content` repository.

 ---

 ## Guiding Principles

-Development within this repository follows a few core principles to ensure the platform remains robust, maintainable, and portable.
+Development follows a few core principles to ensure the platform remains robust, maintainable, and portable.

 * **Vanilla Stack:** Components are built with standards-compliant, vanilla HTML, CSS, and JavaScript (ES6 Modules).
 This approach avoids framework lock-in, maximizes performance, and ensures components can be easily integrated into various environments.
 * **Modularity:** Each feature or component is designed to be self-contained within its own directory, minimizing dependencies and making them easier to maintain or replace.